MicrosoftDocs/windows-itpro-docs/windows/privacy/manage-connections-from-windows-operating-system-components-to-microsoft-services-using-MDM.md

 For detailed information about managing network connections to Microsoft services using Baseline package/registries/Group policies/UI/Command line, see [Manage connections from Windows operating system components to Microsoft services](https://docs.microsoft.com/en-us/windows/privacy/manage-connections-from-windows-operating-system-components-to-microsoft-services).

-### Settings for Windows 10 Enterprise edition 1903 and later
+### Settings for Windows 10 Enterprise edition 1903 and newer

 The following table lists management options for each setting.